sundamu/q-cli-botgroup/backend/README.md

    ```
    cp .env.example .env
    ```
-4. Edit `.env` with your AWS credentials and other configuration
+4. Edit `.env` with your configuration
 5. Start the server:
    ```
    npm start